BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 counterparts (including electronic copies and PDFs), each of which is deemed an original and which together form one and the same agreement.

-17.6. _Amendment_ s.
+17.6. _Amendments_.
 Any amendments, modifications or supplements to this Agreement must be in writing and signed by each party’s authorized representatives in order to be legally effective or, as appropriate, agreed through electronic means provided by Miro.
 Nonetheless, Miro may modify the